RNA, Ribonucleic acid is a type of nucleic acid involved in protein synthesis.

 It is a single-stranded complimentary copy of the gene, transcribed from DNA, ready to be translated into proteins. mRNA contains a genetic codon of three nucleotides (triplets) specific for an amino acid.

-There are 20 amino acids which are coded by 64 different triplets of 4 nucleotides, as one amino acid can be coded by different codons.
+There are 20 amino acids that are coded by 64 different triplets of 4 nucleotides, as one amino acid can be coded by different codons.

-In post-transcriptional processing in eukaryotes, mRNA is recognised during translation when its 5’ end is capped with guanosine triphosphate (GTP).
+In post-transcriptional processing in eukaryotes, mRNA is recognized during translation when its 5’ end is capped with guanosine triphosphate (GTP).
 This process is known as capping.

 5’end GTP and 3’end poly-A tail are added after transcription of DNA into pre-mRNA, forming mRNA.
-Both 5’ and 3’ end of an mRNA is important for the stability of mRNA.
+Both 5’ and 3’ end of an mRNA are important for the stability of mRNA.

 Ribosomal RNA is associated with a set of proteins to form ribosomes.